 STAGE DIRECTING FELLOWSHIPS

-The FutureNow Stage Directing Fellowships are for stage directors in the early stages of their professional career.
+The FutureNow Stage Directing Fellowships are for stage directors in the early or middle stages of their professional career.
 Please see our F.A.Q. page for eligibility questions.
 Applications are encouraged from directors who identify as members of populations that have historically been denied equity, access, inclusion or belonging in the field and in society, who have been marginalized, underrepresented, and/or those whose paths to direction may have been nonlinear or nontraditional.